melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

  and interpolated the catches between 0 mt and the 1892 catches (total of 834 tons) as reported.
 Similarly, catches between the reported years were interpolated assuming a straight linear trend between the years reported.
-We used a ratio-estimator derived from the catch reconstruction fraction of vermilion rockfish in total rockfish landings for the 1916 to 1919 period (the ratio for a comparable five year period was nearly identical).
+We used a ratio-estimator derived from the catch reconstruction fraction of vermililion rockfish rockfish in total rockfish landings for the 1916 to 1919 period (the ratio for a comparable five year period was nearly identical).
 We apportioned the catches north and south of Point Conception based on ratio estimators that used the same assumptions used to apportion catches in the reconstruction time period (1916-1968).
-The catch reconstruction estimates indicated that vermilion made up slightly under 1% of the total rockfish catches during the early (1916-1919) time period, although the estimates indicate a slightly larger fraction (1.5%) of total catches south of Point Conception relative to the fraction of total catches to the north (0.9%).
+The catch reconstruction estimates indicated that vermililion rockfish made up slightly under 1% of the total rockfish catches during the early (1916-1919) time period, although the estimates indicate a slightly larger fraction (1.5%) of total catches south of Point Conception relative to the fraction of total catches to the north (0.9%).
 However,